RemyPaulJr/notes/aws/data engineer cert/Data Engineering Fundamentals.md

 ---
 ### **Data Mesh**

-More about governance and organization rather than technologies.
+- More about governance and organization rather than technologies.

-Indiviual te
+- Individual teams own "data products" within a given domain.